GoogleCloudPlatform/cloud-data-quality/OVERVIEW.md

 The SQL statement can also be parametrized using custom SQL arguments as shown in the example.
 The example provides a way to check the range of values in a column.

-This rule type is intended for set-level validation: To check properties of a set, such as the total row count, or the standard deviation of a column.
-Therefore, while we reported the number of rows returned as the number of failures, the reporting varies from the other rule types.
+This rule type is intended for set-level validation.
+See the paragraph on the row-level and set-level validation at the start of this section for more information.

 ```yaml
 rules: